hartbit/Fuji/README.md

 # Fuji

-Fuji is an Objective-C 2D game framework that is simple, extensible, and documentated.
-It currently only builds on iOS.
+Fuji is an Objective-C 2D game framework that is simple, extensible, and documented.
+It strives for simplicity by following [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration), but without loosing any flexibility through many points of extensibility.
+It also tries to offer quality documentation that is always complete and up to date.

-It strives to be simple by following [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration), but without loosing any flexibility by offering many points of extensibility.
-It also makes a priority of containning quality documentation that is always complete and up to date.
+Fuji is based on GLKit and therefore requires iOS 5.0.
+Support for OS X 10.8 is planned.

 ## Features